SnowyMouse/chimera/README.md

 It is licensed under version 3.0 of the GNU General Public License.
 See LICENSE for more information.

-This fork is a **custom version** of Chimera.
-The main difference from the upstream version is that this one includes support for Lua scripts (ported from the build -572).

 The official repository is hosted at https://github.com/SnowyMouse/chimera